Kaiser Motors: History

-While sales were initially strong because of a car-starved public, the company did not have the resources to survive long-term competition with the "Big Three" automakers.
-The original Kaiser-Frazer design was distinctive and fresh but the company was unable to maintain the price point needed for long-term success.
+While sales were initially strong because of a car-starved public, the company did not have the resources to survive long-term competition with the "Big Three" domestic automakers.
+The original Kaiser-Frazer design was distinctive and fresh, but the company could not maintain the price point for long-term success.
 However, the company's problems started as early as 1948.
-That year, Joseph Frazer resigned as president of Kaiser-Frazer, but stayed in the position as a "lame duck" until April 1949 when Henry J. Kaiser's oldest son, Edgar, took Frazer's place as president.
-This was in part because Frazer had warned Kaiser not to tool up for 200,000 cars for the 1949 model year, realizing that they could not compete against the new cars from the big three coming out that year.
-Unfortunately, Kaiser did not heed the warning, saying "The Kaisers never retrench."
-Only 58,000 cars were sold that year.
+That year, Joseph Frazer resigned as president of Kaiser-Frazer, but stayed in the position as a "lame duck" until April 1949 when Henry J. Kaiser's oldest son,Edgar, took Frazer's place as president.
+This was partly because Frazer had warned Kaiser not to tool up to produce 200,000 cars for the 1949 model year, realizing they could not compete against the new cars from the Big Three coming out that year.
+Kaiser did not heed the warning, saying, "The Kaisers never retrench."
+A total of 58,000 cars were sold that year.
 The Frazer marque was discontinued after the 1951 models.
-Joseph Frazer remained as a sales consultant and vice-chairman of the Kaiser-Frazer board until 1953.
+Joseph Frazer remained a sales consultant and vice-chairman of the Kaiser-Frazer board until 1953.

-At the 1953 annual stockholders' meeting, Kaiser-Frazer Corporation's name was changed by stockholder vote to Kaiser Motors Corporation.
-Shortly before meeting, Kaiser-Frazer's Kaiser Manufacturing Corporation division worked out a deal to purchase certain assets (and assume certain liabilities) of the Willys-Overland Corporation, makers of Willys cars and Jeep vehicles.
+At the 1953 annual stockholders' meeting, Kaiser-Frazer Corporation's name was changed to Kaiser Motors Corporation by stockholder vote.
+Shortly before the meeting, Kaiser-Frazer's Kaiser Manufacturing Corporation division worked out a deal to purchase certain assets (and assume certain liabilities) of the Willys-Overland Corporation, makers of Willys cars and Jeep vehicles.
 After completing the acquisition, Kaiser Manufacturing Corporation changed its name to Willys Motors, Incorporated.
 During late 1953 and 1954, Kaiser Motors operations at Willow Run Michigan were closed down or moved to the Willys facility in Toledo, Ohio.